Toghrul Shukurlu's practice focuses on a broad spectrum of government contracts law.

 Representative Experience

-• Performed government contracts and regulatory due diligence and advised companies and private equity firms on multi-million acquisitions of small and mid-size businesses in the defense and healthcare IT industries.
+• Performs government contracts and regulatory due diligence and advises companies and private equity firms on M&A transactions.

 Professional Highlights